AnimaApp/anima-dsa/packages/docs/guide/introduction/getting-started.md

 # Getting Started
 >
 > You’ll learn how Anima can automate your design system workflow.
-You’ll bridge your developer/designer workflow gap by making sure that your design systems stays in sync with your codebase and Figma designs.
+You’ll bridge your developer/designer workflow gap by making sure that your design system stays in sync with your codebase and Figma designs.

 # 5 Steps to start automating your design system workflow